New Castle, PA Birth Injury Lawyer

 Write down a description of what you can remember from the birthing process, including the names of your doctors and nurses.
 Follow your pediatrician’s treatment plan exactly during your child’s recovery.
 Before you start the legal claims process, contact a birth injury attorney at Dallas W. Hartman for a free consultation.
 A skilled New Castle birth injury attorney can give you trustworthy advice about how to move forward.

 It is important not to delay in taking legal action if you believe your child is the victim of a birth injury in Pennsylvania.
 The state has a law called a statute of limitations that limits your right to file to a certain time period.
 In Pennsylvania, you must file a birth injury lawsuit within two years of the date that you discover or reasonably should have discovered that your baby suffered an injury due to medical malpractice.
 Alternatively, if your child wishes to file a suit on his or her own, he or she has until age 20.

 Contact a Birth Injury Lawyer in New Castle

-A preventable birth injury can leave your child with long-lasting medical conditions, such as cerebral palsy, brain damage, seizure disorders, and scarring or disfigurement.
+At Dallas W. Hartman P.C., our team of attorneys understand that a preventable birth injury can leave your child with long-lasting medical conditions, such as cerebral palsy, brain damage, seizure disorders, and scarring or disfigurement.
 If a health care practitioner had the ability to prevent your child’s birth injury but carelessly failed to do so, your family may be entitled to financial compensation.